A brief history of well known logos

 Today I would like to share with you a brief history of well known logos with five examples from famous brands.

-A brief history of the Amazon logo
+A brief history of well known logos starting with the Amazon logo

 - The original logo was created in 1994.